VISH831/BSAN-6198-P04/README.md

-# BSAN-6198 ML Deployment Project_04 – Deployment using Streamlit and FastAPi
+# BSAN-6198 ML Deployment Project_04 – Deployment using Streamlit and FastAPI